zanedemangone/Q4Project/README.md

 	return ret;
 }
 ```
-On the other side, the Character object contains all the values needed to make an admissions decision, and is matched by the Requirments object.
+On the other side, the Character object contains all the values needed to make an admissions decision, and is matched by the Requirement object.
 These are both presented to the player during the admissions game.
 ```java
 public Character() {
 	String[] c = g.generatePerson();